wolfSSL/wolfssl/nuttx/README.md

 # wolfSSL NuttX integration

-This folder contains the instructions, scripts and build files neccessary to build NuttX with wolfSSL
+This folder contains the instructions, scripts and build files necessary to build NuttX with wolfSSL

 ## Installation
 ```